The parking lot where Julie Cunningham was abducted

 Following the murder, Bundy reportedly took Cunningham's personal belongings back to Utah, where he dropped them off at a charity outlet in Salt Lake City.

-If those belongings were given to someone, then it means that at least one person was unknowingly walking around in the clothes of one of Ted Bundy's victims.
+If those belongings were given to someone, then it means that at least one person was unknowingly walking around in the clothes of one of Bundy's victims.

 This location belongs to the following categories: